 During this outpatient procedure, your surgeon makes an opening in the vagina and reinforces the tissue layer under the vaginal skin with strong sutures.
 This procedure also narrows the vaginal opening.
 The stitches dissolve within few months and don't need to be removed.

-Typical recovery for the procedure is 2-3 weeks.
-Your doctor may prescribe medication to help manage your pain.
+Typically it takes 2-3 weeks to recover.
+Your doctor may prescribe medication to help with pain.

 Possible Surgery Complications